BigEd12/09-fitness-data-analysis/README.md

 You are also able to interact with the the dashboard, and manipulate the graphs.

-# How
-The data provided by a .tcx or .gpx file is multiple entries for each of the following:
-- Timestamp
-- Latitude
-- Longitude
-- Altitude

-From this, it is created into a Pandas DataFrame and the data is prepared.
-With some feature engineering, the end DataFrame contains columns on:
-- Timestamp
-- Latitude
-- Longitude
-- Altitude
-- Total Distance in M and Km
-- Time difference between each section
-- Altitude difference between each section
-- Speed in that segment
-- Total ime elapsed in minutes

 **There are two options to view use this, the first is to clone this repo.
 It is also hosted online with Heroku at this [link](https://cycling-dashboard-3d5bfb76be1b.herokuapp.com/) (please bear in mind that load times are longer, especially for maps).**